ttappr/powershell-interactor/README.md

 ## Setup

-The steps to get this to run on a Windows system are easy:
+The steps to get this to run on a Windows system are relatively easy:

 * On Windows, add registry entry for the host process:
   * `HKCU:\Software\Google\Chrome\NativeMessagingHosts\com.tweedle.examplehost`